jsmmr/ruby_callable_tree/README.md

 #### `CallableTree::Node::Internal#broadcast` (experimental)

-If you want to call and output all child nodes of the internal node, call it.
-Broadcast strategy ignores the `terminate?` method of the child node.
+If you want to call all child nodes of the internal node in order to output their results as array, call it.
+The `broadcast` strategy ignores the `terminate?` method of the nodes.

 `examples/example6.rb`:
 ```ruby